 First, by eliminating the touch points that decreased accuracy.
 Secondly, augment the touch points that increase accuracy.
 In practice, an FVA timeline looks something like this.

 As you can see, the company’s statistical forecast goes through several overrides, including a consensus forecast stage.
 It is not uncommon for an FVA analysis to even include an executive phase where upper management validates the consensus forecast.

 Once the company has the actual demand data, a back test can be performed to determine how much accuracy was increased or decreased at each stage.
 A sample back test looks like this.

 In this stair step report, the positive or negative FVA for each override can be compared to every other override.
-Here, the evaluating metric is MAPE, Mean Average Percentage Error.
+Here, the evaluating metric is MAPE, Mean Absolute Percentage Error.

 For example, the statistical forecast lowered error by 5% compared to the naive forecast, hence it contributed positive FVA.
 However, the consensus forecast overall contributed significant negative FVA.

 I can only cover three major points today.
 For a much longer analysis of FVA, please consult our FVA article.
 The link is in the description below.

 Point number one, FVA is predicated on the notion that multiple and even consensus interventions can add positive value.
 Furthermore, FVA believes that this value is distributed throughout the company.